albuquerquejp/albuquerquejp/README.md

 ### Hello, my name is João Paulo Albuquerque.
-I am an environmental engineer working on data analysis and data science projects.
+I am an environmental engineer working on data engineering and data science projects.
 I have experience in application of projects aimed at Environmental Engineering and Data Analysis and Data Engineering.

 ### I'll use this page as a portfolio of my projects in data engineering, science and analysis.